PINTO0309/onnx2tf/README.md

   -rpw, --replace_power_to_pseudo_power
     Replace Power with a pseudo Power.

+  -rgn, --replace_gathernd_to_pseudo_gathernd
+    Replace GatherND with a pseudo GatherND.

   -me, --mvn_epsilon
     For MeanVarianceNormalization.
     The number to be added to the variance to avoid division by zero